 My story

-I thought I hated software development in college.
+I thought I hated software development.
 Turned out I just hadn't met someone who showed me what it actually was — solving problems.
-My professor Guy Evans did that for me.
-I've been doing the same thing for manufacturers and distillers ever since.
+Guy Evans did that for me — my first software mentor, at my first job out of college, at a manufacturing company called Trim Masters International.
+I've been doing the same thing across industries ever since.
+Showing up.
+Finding the actual problem underneath the stated one.
+Building the thing that fixes it.

 My career has been, at its core, about turning meat to metal.
 That's my phrase for what happens in every business: cost accounting puts a label on human labor — "overhead," "waste" — and the machine comes to replace it.
 I've been the machine.
 I've brought the automation.
-I've seen what goes and what stays.
+I've had the honest conversations with the people on the other side of it.
+I've seen what gets replaced and what doesn't — and what never should.
+That's not a consultant's perspective.
+That's something you can only know from being inside it.

-I run HamDevCo — fractional AI and tech leadership for manufacturers who need CAIO-level thinking without the $350K loaded cost.
+I run HamDevCo — fractional AI and tech leadership for mid-market companies who need CAIO-level thinking without the $350K loaded cost.
+I've worked across sixteen industries.
 I speak at conferences.
 I show up at Louder Than Life.
-I make bourbon in a town that's been making it for 200 years.
+I live in a town that's been distilling bourbon for 200 years, and my family has been here longer than Kentucky has been a state.
+I understand what it means to be rooted in something that doesn't move fast.

 Justin toasting at St Pete Beach